erikaduan/abs_labour_force_report/README.md

 ## CI/CD automation tips
 + Use `renv` to manage package version and commit your `renv.lock` file with your repository.
 The `renv` package will automatically create a second `.gitignore` file in `repository/renv`, which prevents the private project library `renv/library` from being committed.
 + Load the minimum set of packages required i.e. load `dplyr` instead of `tidyverse` if you are just performing simple data transformations and avoid using `pacman::p_load()`.
 Use `lapply(packages, library, character.only = TRUE)` as described [here](https://statsandr.com/blog/an-efficient-way-to-install-and-load-r-packages/#more-efficient-way) instead.
++ Write scripts that are self-contained.
+This means using one script to separately load all R libraries should be avoided, to minimise errors in case one job cannot access the outputs of another job.
 + The `pandoc` package is not bundled with the `rmarkdown` package (`pandoc` is provided by RStudio) so the correct version of `pandoc` needs to be manually specified.

     ```